MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/resultsschema-v2/schema-root.md

 ---
-Description: The ResultsSchema\_v2 schema defines additional elements that are returned from a call to ProvisionResultsXml and describe the results of the last provisioning attempt.
+description: The ResultsSchema\_v2 schema defines additional elements that are returned from a call to ProvisionResultsXml and describe the results of the last provisioning attempt.
 Search.Product: eADQiWindows 10XVcnh
 title: ResultsSchema\_v2 schema
 ms.assetid: 20fba0dd-b7d6-47c8-9d9f-a8831bda627c